Code of Ethics: Adopted June 4, 2018

 The professional educator has a primary obligation to treat students with dignity and respect.
 The professional educator promotes the health, safety and well being of students by establishing and maintaining appropriate verbal, physical, emotional and social boundaries.

-The professional educator respects the rights and dignity of students by:
+A. The professional educator respects the rights and dignity of students by:

 - Respecting students by taking into account their age, gender, culture, setting and socioeconomic context;